 Commonly asked question among medical cannabis users.
 Does cannabis work differently on males and females?

-Let’s explore one of marijuana’s medically beneficial chemical compounds (cannabinoids) called CBD or cannabidiol.
+Let’s explore one of marijuana’s medically beneficial chemical compounds (cannabinoids) called HEMP or cannabidiol.

 Certain cannabis strains are grown to be rich in CBD, and this compound packs a medical punch without the psychotropic side effects.
 So you get all the medical benefits without feeling stoned.
 But do women and men react differently?

 Very few studies have looked at whether the two sexes react to HEMP differently.
 This compound is used to treat inflammation, pain, anxiety and other conditions.
 A recent study published in 2016 suggests that men experience more pain relief than women.
 Previous research has involved animal studies in which female animals were shown to be more receptive to the pain effects of cannabis.
 Animal study results don’t often translate to human studies, and that was the case with this research study.

 The study looked at 21 males and 21 females.
 There were significant differences in the pain relief effect that was achieved.

 The subjects smoked either cannabis or a placebo with no cannabis.
 At time intervals, they dunked their hands into a tank of cold water; this is a common pain threshold test known as the Cold-Pressor Test.

 Subjects rated their pain and researchers noted how long they could keep their hands in the cold water.
 Cannabis significantly reduced the pain for men, but for women there was no real difference between the cannabis or the placebo.